cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

    11.7452  0.00000  0.00000       # These lines describe the dimensions of the system in terms of basis lattice vectors, with 'x y z' components, respectively
    0.00000  11.7452  0.00000       # Since our system is 3D, we need three basis vectors to fully describe it 0.00000  0.00000  11.7452       # In this case, the system is a cube with sides of length 11.7452 Angstroms NUMMOL 1 1                      # NUMMOL specifies the number of types of molecules followed by the number of each type.
-In this case there is one MOLECULE type lj, and there is one of them in the CONFIG file.
    MOLECULE lj 512 512             # The molecule has 512 atoms/particles to initially and is limited to a maximum number of 512
-   LJ core                         # Now each particle is read in to the file, in the form:
+   LJ core                         # Now each particle is read in to the file, in the form: NAME core
-    0 0 0                          # NAME core
-   LJ core                         # x y z position in the system, the first particle is located at the origin
-    0 0 0.125                      # and the second is located at x = 0, y = 0, z = 0.125
+    0 0 0                          # x y z position in the system, the first particle is located at the origin LJ core                         # And the second is located at x = 0, y = 0, z = 0.125 0 0 0.125                      # And so on until all atoms are defined
    ......

 The rest of the file reads in the rest of the particles in our molecule in the same format.
-If there were more than type of molecule, it would read in all the atoms/particles in each molecule sequentially.
+If there were more than type of molecule, the file would define all the atoms/particles in each molecule sequentially.

 CONTROL
 -------